tvooo/thesis/Ideation.md

 # Ideation

 This chapter exposes the ideation phase of the design process.
-By looking at canonical exaples and solutions to conceptually similar problems, lessons are learned to support the ideation.
+By looking at canonical examples and solutions to conceptually similar problems, lessons are learned to support the ideation.
 A series of different concepts is sketched out, which ultimately leads to the design chosen for prototyping.

 ## Canonical Examples {#similar}